gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 with all your heart, soul, mind, and strength and your neighbor as yourself?
 Why do you set at naught your neighbor and erroneously judge them unworthy of eternal life as you stand there in silence?
 Have I not given you my mysteries to declare to all?
 Stand strong in me, and I will empower you to reach those whom the evil one would yet try to hide from my saving hand.
 Open your mouth and declare all the words of this life and the very words to speak I will give you.
 Share your love until the last second, for that last second steadily approaches as the trumpet is about to call my children home.
-I am the faithful Lord who fails not.
+I am the faithful Lord who fails not.
-I am the light of the world, and whosoever calls on my mighty name shall not perish in the unquenchable flames; on such, the second death has no power.
+I am the light of the world, and whosoever calls on my mighty name shall not perish in the unquenchable flames; on such, the second death has no power.
-I am the mightiest among the mighty, and all things in heaven and earth are given into my hands until restoration is complete, when my enemies are my footstool.
+I am the mightiest among the mighty, and all things in heaven and earth are given into my hands until restoration is complete, when my enemies are my footstool.
 I am the way, the truth, and the life.
-I am King of Kings and Lord of Lords.
+I am King of Kings and Lord of Lords.
-I am the Son of God, the Son of Man, the Christ: Jesus the Nazarene.
+I am the Son of God, the Son of Man, the Christ: Jesus the Nazarene.
 I am holy, so be ye holy.
-I am the high priest forever after the order of Melchizedek.
+I am the high priest forever after the order of Melchizedek.
 I am he who kept himself pure in the face of all temptation.
-I am the eternal Lord, and there is salvation in none other but me!
+I am the eternal Lord, and there is salvation in none other but me!

 196